Updated April 28.

 The warrant article was eventually passed, with setbacks for newly built homes and projects extended to 200 feet from Chilmark ponds.

-An awaited proposal for new cell towers through Verizon will be decided in a few days after the warrant article was postponed by town officials.
+An awaited proposal for new cell towers through Verizon will be decided in a few days; the warrant article was postponed by town officials.
 The item will be on ballots at town elections, where Chilmark residents can cast their votes regarding budget overrides, cell service upgrades, and a new select board member.

 Editor’s note: Updated to reflect that an amendment on a warrant article was made by select board member Matt Poole as an individual, not a representative of the town.